Ryan M. Salvagno, A 19-Year-Old New Jersey Man, Allegedly Roughed Up An 81-Year-Old For Wearing A MAGA Hat

 Authorities say that they were called to a grocery store in Franklin Township, outside New Brunswick, in response to reports of a fight.
 At the scene, they found Salvagno and the unidentified 81-year-old victim.
 Based on interviews with the alleged perp, the victim, and witnesses, they were able to piece together what they believed happened.

-The victim was leaving the store with his groceries, wearing his hat, when he was “confronted,” allegedly by Salvagno.
-Authorities say that the two got into a verbal altercation and that, as the victim tried to walk away, became physical.
+The victim was leaving the store with his groceries wearing his hat when he was “confronted,” allegedly by Salvagno.
+Authorities say that the two got into a verbal altercation, and as the victim tried to walk away, it became physical.
 Salvagno allegedly grabbed the aged man’s MAGA hat and tossed it to the ground, causing a struggle.
-Salvagno then allegedly grabbed the victim by the arm and throwing him and his groceries to the ground.
+Salvagno then allegedly grabbed the victim by the arm and threw him and his groceries to the ground.

 When police arrived, the victim was suffering from injuries described as “minor.”
 Salvagno was taken downtown and charged with assault and harassment.